128technology/docs/docs/ts_applications.md

 ### Determining the Service from the PCLI

 If you were able to find the session in the output of the session table, it will positively identify the name of the service that is being accessed.
-Move on to the next step, Determinine the Selected Route.
+Move on to the next step, Determine the Selected Route.

 If you were unable to find the session in the output of the session table, we'll need to dig into the IP/port/protocol of the packet to see which service it should match.